-In 1815, there was a business depression and land in the Lower Valley depreciated fifty percent Value, and money became very "tight."
+In 1815, there was a business depression and land in the Lower Valley depreciated fifty percent in value, and money became ver "tight."
 Winchester was in 1810 a town of about 350 dwellings and had a population numbering 1780 free inhabitants and 348 slaves.
-(The Story of Winchester in Virginia, Frederic Morton, 1925. p. $\sqrt{112}$, 122).
+(The Story of Winchester in Virginia, Frederic Morton, 1925, p.
+122, 112).

 When John Macky and Rebecca McGuire were married, they may have gone to housekeeping in the Corporation of Winchester or on one of their parents' country places.
-The widowed Gatharine Snickers Macky was probably then living in the town residence of her late husband, which was situate at the northeast corner of Braddock and "Pickadillie" Streets.
-This was "in Lott" No. 60 on the Plat made by John Baylis and had been bought from James M. Marshall et ux in 1799 (Deed Ek.
+The widowed Catherine Snickers Macky was probably then living in the town residence of her late husband, which was on the northeast corner of Braddock and "Pickadillie" Streets.
+This was "in Lott" No. 60 on the Flat made by John Baylis and had been bought from James M. Marshall et ux in 1799 (Deed Bk.
 1, p.
 144).
-In 1804, Robert Macky had purchased the property to the rear situate at the southeast corner of Braddock Street and Fairfax Lane ("in Lott" No. 77 with "out Lott" No. 16) from the executors and heirs of General George Washington.
-(Deed Ek.
+In 1804, Robert Macky had purchased the property to the rear on the southeast corner of Braddock Street and Fairfax Lane ("in Lott" No. 77 with "out Lott" No. 16) from the executors and heirs of General George Washington.
+(Deed Bk.
 1, p.
 466).
 There are numerous instruments in the records, pertaining to land transactions of Robert Macky.
-He leased a good many 5-acre out lots "to farm letten," as they put it.
+He leased a good many 5-acre lots "to farm letten," as they put it.
 Some were "to have and to hold for 999 years, renewable forever."

-After the death of Catharine Macky in 1832, the home was for many years occupied by her son-in-law and daughter, Dr. A. Stuart ENgdwin and Catharine Macky Baldwin.
+After the death of Catherine Macky in 1832, the home was for many year occupied by her son-in-law and daughter, Dr. A Stuart Baldwin and Catharine Macky Baldwin.
 Following the Civil War and the death of Dr. Baldwin, the property went out of the family.
-It was bought at auction for \$3,350. by William H. Baker, of the "Baker's Chocolate" family, in January 1889 (Deed Ek.
+It was bought at auction for \$3,350.
+By William H. Baker, of the "Baker's Chocolate" family, in January 1889 (Deed Bk.
 20, p.
 229) and was sold by him in April 1892 to William V. Hodges and wife for \$4,500.
-(Deed Ek.
-21, p.
+(Deed Bk., 21, p.
 245).
-In October 1907, the Hodges sold the property for \$16,000. to the United States Government as a site for a Post Office building, which still stands there (Deed Ek.
+In October 1907, the Hodges sold the property for \$16,000. to the United States Government as a site for a Post Office building, which still stands there (Deed Bk.
 27, p.
 237).

 Rebecca McGuire was born at "Grove Farm," the home of her maternal grandfather, Joseph Holmes.
-Her father, Edward

-McGuire, Jr., acquired his country place, "Woodville," from Alexander White's son, Robert, in 1308.
+Her father, Edward McGuire, Jr., acquired his country place, "Woodville," from Alexander White's son, Robert, in 1808.
 A daughter of Colonel James Wood, founder of Winchester, was the wife of Alexander White, who built the older parts of the house and named the place in honor of his wife's family.
 Edward McGuire, Jr., built the present (1937) front of the mansion which is about a mile and a half north of Winchester.
-(Historic Homes of Northern Virginia, etc. p.
+(Historic Homes of Northern Virginia, etc., p.
 52).
 Edward McGuire, Jr., probably had a town house in Winchester as well.
-His father had owned lots No. 61 and 73.
+His father had owned lots No. 51 and 73.
 (The Streets of Winchester, Virginia, p.
 5).